Daniel-Kharrat/Protools-Reaper/README.md

 find the 2 files you saved and replace them in the REAPER resource folder

 then open reaper and you will have the new configuration with your screensets and auto color unchanged

+2) if you only want to update the scripts you can go to:

+**Extensions → ReaPack → Synchronize packages**

 ## If you wish to install some of the Scripts or FX without my config